 In addition to existing efforts via Blackboard and campus email each term, we have expanded marketing-related efforts to increase participation in course evaluations through messages in social media, T3, the Towerlight, and digital signage throughout campus.
 Housing & Residence Life also posted reminders throughout residence halls.
 We also developed an app through which course evaluations can be completed.
 We have shared copies of Promotion, Tenure, Reappointment and Merit (PTRM) documents with two of the student leaders involved in establishing these 12 goals, and offered to meet for review.
-The vice provost will continue to be available to answer questions about this document The Appointment, Rank and Tenure (ART) Document Revision
+The vice provost will continue to be available to answer questions about this document document.